arrow_back Ideas

 The discipline is the same as it's always been

-AI-generated code has to be read, understood, and reviewed.
-Every output needs to be evaluated against the actual requirements — not just "does this compile" but "does this handle the edge case where the data is malformed" and "will a developer unfamiliar with this codebase be able to maintain it in two years."
+You still have to read, understand, and review AI-generated code.
+Evaluate every output against the actual requirements — not just "does this compile" but "does this handle the edge case where the data is malformed" and "can a developer who didn't write this maintain it in two years."

 Developers who skip this step ship fast and break things.
 The root cause isn't the AI — it's the assumption that generated code is automatically correct code.
 It isn't.